ARE YOU A HEALTHCARE PROFESSIONAL?

 Postmarketing reports indicate that the effects of Dysport® (abobotulinumtoxinA) and all botulinum toxin products may spread from the area of injection to produce symptoms consistent with botulinum toxin effects.
 These may include asthenia, generalized muscle weakness, diplopia, blurred vision, ptosis, dysphagia, dysphonia, dysarthria, urinary incontinence, and breathing difficulties.
 These symptoms have been reported hours to weeks after injection.
 Swallowing and breathing difficulties can be life threatening and there have been reports of death.
 The risk of symptoms is probably greatest in children treated for spasticity, but symptoms can also occur in adults treated for spasticity and other conditions, particularly in those patients who have underlying conditions that would predispose them to these symptoms.
-In unapproved uses, including upper limb spasticity in children, and in approved indications, cases of spread of effect have been reported at doses comparable to or lower than the maximum recommended total dose.
+In unapproved uses and in approved indications, cases of spread of effect have been reported at doses comparable to or lower than the maximum recommended total dose.

 Dysport is contraindicated in patients with known hypersensitivity to any botulinum toxin products, cow’s milk protein, components in the formulation or infection at the injection site(s).
 Serious hypersensitivity reactions including anaphylaxis, serum sickness, urticaria, soft tissue edema, and dyspnea have been reported.
 If such a reaction occurs, discontinue Dysport and institute appropriate medical therapy immediately.